basecamp/kamal-site/docs/configuration/roles.md

 When there are other options to set, the list of hosts goes under the `hosts` key.

-By default only the primary role uses a proxy.
+By default, only the primary role uses a proxy.

-For other roles, you can set it to `proxy: true` enable it and inherit the root proxy configuration or provide a map of options to override the root configuration.
+For other roles, you can set it to `proxy: true` to enable it and inherit the root proxy configuration or provide a map of options to override the root configuration.

 For the primary role, you can set `proxy: false` to disable the proxy.

-You can also set a custom cmd to run in the container, and overwrite other settings from the root configuration.
+You can also set a custom `cmd` to run in the container and overwrite other settings from the root configuration.

 ```yaml
   workers: